Ismail0919/competitive-programming-template-CPP/README.md

 # competitive-programming-template-CPP
-Template for competitive programming contests.
+My personal template for competitive programming contests.
 Includes most-used libraries, shortened keywords/functions, and common variables for faster coding.
 I/O is file-based for convenience and to meet contest requirements.
 Just open the files and run the code!

 In the code you can check the shortened verions of keywords/functions after the "using namespace std;".
 For example, long long type is now just ll, and long double is ld.